 In these 20 years, I have read many many times catastrophic opinion articles saying that traditional banners and display ads were about to die.
 They are still here and I do not see them dying in the next few years.
 What it is true is that we have seen a progressive decline of their results, so costs of acquisition for clients have gone steadily up.

-As any other company, we have tried to diversify our sources of income to cut dependency from traditional advertisement.
-We have created excellent products to sell to brokers and financial institutions, but in the end they are the same clients that buy ads from you.
+Like any other company, we have tried to diversify our sources of income to cut dependency from the traditional advertisement.
+We have created excellent products to sell to brokers and financial institutions, but in the end, they are the same clients that buy ads from you.
 So we were diversifying the business line that was generating the income but not the source.
 So the risk didn’t decrease, though this is a market that won’t disappear from one day to another.

-As many other publishers, we are now focused on selling products to the end user.
-We haven’t discovered something new.
+Like many other publishers, we are now focused on selling products to the end-user.
+We haven’t discovered anything new.
 We are just applying common sense.

 Our goal last 20 years has been to help traders, so selling state of the art products to them is another step to really helping them to succeed in trading, but this time they will be paying for it instead.